 The EPPC is a qualified 501(c)(3) organization that is funded through donations.

 Analysis / Bias

-In reviewing the contents of their website they often republish news articles from other sources such as National Review, which is right biased and Mixed for factual reporting.
+In reviewing the contents of their website they often republish news articles from other sources such as National Review, which is right Biased and Mixed for factual reporting.
 There is low usage of loaded words and information is sourced.
-All information on the website is right leaning through the issues they support.
-When it comes to science the EPPC supports the consensus of science on climate change, but does not necessarily support the solutions.
+All information on the website is right-leaning through the issues they support.
+When it comes to science the EPPC supports the consensus of science on climate change but does not necessarily support the solutions.

-Overall, this is a right-center biased source based on support of conservative policy and High for factual reporting due to proper sourcing and a clean fact check record.
+Overall, this is a right-center biased source based on the support of conservative policy and High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 9/14/2017) Updated (2/26/2019)